Introduction

 When execution is disconnected from OSS and BSS, organizations compensate with manual coordination and escalation.
 When execution data is integrated across the lifecycle, readiness improves, rework declines, and activation stabilizes.

 That is why field operations remain the missing link in many OSS and BSS strategies.
-The opportunity is not adding more systems.
-The opportunity is making execution visible and actionable.
+For a complete view of how field execution integrates across the full service lifecycle, see our guide on closing the gaps from interest to install to invoice.
+The opportunity is not adding more systems—it's making execution visible and actionable across every stage of service delivery.

 Frequently asked questions